Planning and Strategy

-Once you know your customer and what you want to do, set your methods on how you may achieve them.
-Establishing the frequency or lead scoring for every “touches” to the customer is a great way to keep everyone in the team on track.
+Once you know your customer and what you want to achieve, set methods on how you may achieve them.
+Establishing a frequency—lead scoring—for every “touch” is a great way to keep everyone on the team on track.
 A touch is considered any point of contact with a prospect.
-It can be an email, social post, website visit and so forth.
+It can be an email, social post, website visit, and so forth.

 How an Effective Marketing Strategy Operates

-Marketing takes a team.
-It requires deep insights with a pragmatic approach.
-You must explore what’s possible for your brand now, obsess over every nuance of target customer and actively monitor and optimize every activity.
+Marketing entails collective effort.
+It also requires deep insights with a pragmatic approach.
+You must explore what’s possible for your brand, obsess over customer pain points, and actively monitor touchpoints.
 Having a strategy is critical, but so is knowing when to evolve and adjust it.
 You’ll know when your marketing strategy is effective if you are able to:

 Uncover the cold, hard facts using data

 Data is the blood that keeps your marketing strategy pumping.
-By pulling data from available source you learn about your audience, identify challenges, and start to formulate ideas.
-Data is essential, but the real challenge is to find opportunities and generate insights, identifying new and imaginative ways to build, engage, and convert your key audiences.
+By pulling data from any available source you learn about your audience, identify challenges, and start to formulate ideas.
+Data is essential, but the real challenge is in identifying imaginative ways to build, engage, and convert your key audiences.